Your personal professional online presence at Imperial

 - allow you to apply for financial support for Article Processing Charges (APCs).

 integrate with ORCID.
 ORCID is an open, non-profit, community-based effort to provide a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers.
 Since August 2015, you need to have an ORCID iD for grant applications to the Wellcome Trust and in September 2015 NIHR began rolling out the requirement for lead applicants to provide their iD when submitting new funding applications.
-If you already have an ORCID id, you can link it to Symplectic straight away - if you don't have one you can generate an ID through Symplectic and link it (see Create an ORCID id and add it to Symplectic).
+If you already have an ORCID id, you can link it to Symplectic straight away - if you don't have one you can generate an ID through Symplectic and link it (see Create an ORCID iD and connect to Symplectic).
 Once you have added your ORCID iD, Symplectic can read your ORCID record and add publications that you claimed there to your Symplectic profile during regular trawling of data sources.
 If you leave Imperial, your ORCID iD goes with you; it is not tied to a particular institution.

 support some features which make it easier for you to update your Researchfish records.
 A simple guide is available which explains how publication information can be exported from Symplectic Elements and uploaded in Researchfish (see Add publications to Researchfish using Symplectic).